odk-x/sync-endpoint/src/main/libs/readme.txt

 It incorporates multithread-safe KoBo collect changes (from Clayton), abandons J2ME support, exposes bind and prompt attributes, and numerous contributed fixes from SurveyCTO and others.

-# odk-httpclient-gae-4.5.2:

-This can be installed by pulling the Aggregate (Components) sources and running 'mvn install' in the GaeHttpClient project.

 # odk-tomcatutil-1.0.1:

 This can be installed by pulling the Aggregate (Components) sources